 Peacock Orchid Planting Guide

 Plant peacock orchid bulbs in spring.
-Space the small bulbs, which are technically corms, 3 to 6 inches apart in moist, well-draining soil and 3 to 5 inches deep.
+Space the small bulbs, which are technically corms, 3 to 6 inches (7.5 to 15 cm.) apart in moist, well-draining soil, and 3 to 5 inches (7.5 to 12.5 cm.) deep.

 Growing peacock orchids prefer full sun and like the hot afternoon sun, particularly in colder zones.